 Certificate/M.F.A. in Art

-Admissions advisors in both areas of study assist interested students to discern whether the Center for the Book M.F.A. in book arts or the School of Art and Art History M.F.A. in art and the certificate option is most appropriate to a student's background and career goals.
+Admissions advisors in both areas of study assist interested students in discerning whether the Center for the Book M.F.A. in book arts or the School of Art and Art History M.F.A. in art and the certificate option is most appropriate to a student's background and career goals.
 In large part, this is determined by the degree to which books and book arts are central to the applicant’s chosen path.